cvitter/jenkins-swarm-agent/README.md

 docker stop $(docker ps -q --filter ancestor="java-swarm-agent")
 ```

+# License

+The content in this repository is Open Source material released under the Apache 2.0 License.
+Please see the LICENSE file for full license details.

 # Disclaimer

 The code in this repository is not sponsored or supported by Cloudbees, Inc.